ctcg-blog/ctcg-blog.github.io/_tabs/about.md

 ## Meet the Team

-- **Coppertop**: Master of infrastructure assessment, blue teaming, and the finest memes and GIFs in the cyberverse.
+- **Coppertop**: Master of infrastructure assessment, decent at Web and API testing (we're working on it), expert in blue teaming, and our designated meme and GIF curator—because who says cybersecurity can't have a sense of humor?
-- **Rooster**: Specialist in web application pentesting and vulnerability assessments.
+- **Rooster**: Web app wizard, API ninja, cloud connoisseur, and all-around nice guy.
-- **Smurfette**: Focuses on exploit development and malware analysis.
+- **Smurfette**: Matriarch of the group, empress of Web and API testing, and unparalleled in writing reports and doing QA's
-- **Clarice**: Proficient in wireless security and cryptography.
+- **Clarice**: Mobile, cloud, and all-round pentesting ninja, slicing through vulnerabilities with stealth and precision.
-- **Synthetic**: Skilled in red teaming strategies and threat hunting.
+- **Synthetic**: The boss, red teaming enthusiast, and long-term pentesting veteran.
+Think of him as the Gandalf of cybersecurity—minus the beard.

 ## Join Us